MicrosoftDocs/machine-learning-server-docs/microsoft-r/r-client-install-windows.md

 1. Accept the default installation path for Microsoft R Client or choose another location.

-1. Review the components that will be installed as part of Microsoft R Client.
+1. Review the components that are installed as part of Microsoft R Client.

    While most are required, you can choose to add additional components such as [**pretrained models**](deploy-pretrained-microsoftml-models.md).